Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Methods for Isolated Dynamic VHGR

 \subsubsection{\textbf{Other}}

-Some appearance-based methods fall outside the previously discussed categories but offer valuable contributions, especially in Sign Language Recogition (SLR).
-For example, the method proposed in \cite{HAMZAH_LUQMAN} for Indian SLR (ISLR) compresses an entire frame sequence into a single image, which is then processed by a MobileNet.
+Some appearance-based methods fall outside the previously discussed categories but offer valuable contributions, especially in ISLR.
+For example, the method proposed in \citep{HAMZAH_LUQMAN} for Indian ISLR compresses an entire frame sequence into a single image, which is then processed by a MobileNet.
 A second MobileNet extracts per-frame features, which are passed through a two-layer LSTM.
-The outputs of both streams are concatenated and refined using a custom shallow 2D-CNN.
-A different approach was presented in \cite{Ensemble-InceptionV4}, where the authors introduced a dual-stream ISLR architecture combining Inception V4 with a novel convolutional module called stem.

-In the context of pose-based ISLR, \cite{Tianyu_Liu} proposed a dual-stream model with keyframe selection.
-A 2D-CNN and attention mechanism filter out less informative frames.
+The outputs of both streams are concatenated and refined using a custom shallow 2DCNN.
+A different approach was presented in \citep{Ensemble-InceptionV4}, where the authors introduced a dual-stream ISLR architecture combining Inception V4 with a novel convolutional module called stem. \citep{Tianyu_Liu} proposed a dual-stream model with keyframe selection.
+A 2DCNN and attention mechanism filter out less informative frames.
 The remaining keyframes are processed by two branches: the Hand stream, which crops and analyzes hand regions with attention blocks, and the Full stream, which processes the entire frame.
 The fused features are used for final classification.
-To improve signer-independence and reduce overfitting, the SwC GR-MMixer \cite{SwC-GR-MMixer}, another lightweight model based on MLP-Mixer, incorporates GRU units for temporal modeling and a shifted window concatenation strategy to enhance sequence representation.